-\textbf{Usage of the Dataset.} We see our dataset of information presentations as a useful starting point for exploring layout structures in graphic design.
-Besides our grouping research, this dataset is also helpful for researchers in other tasks.
-For instance, it can help researchers understanding the design demographics of information presentations as the collected information presentations are created by various designers.
-In addition, it can enable a series of research for design-based machine learning, such as layout classification, layout recommendation, and layout generation.
-On the other hand, this dataset can also serve as a rich design resource to inspire designers when designing layouts.
+We see our dataset of information presentations as a useful starting point for exploring layout structures in graphic design.
+In addition to our grouping research, this dataset is also helpful for researchers in other tasks.
+For instance, it can help researchers understand the design demographics of information presentations as the collected data are created by various designers.
+In addition, it can enable a series of studies for design-based machine learning, such as layout clustering, layout classification, layout recommendation, and layout generation.
+Moreover, this dataset can also serve as a rich design resource to inspire designers when designing layouts.